 Please note that sections of the Brisbane river will also be closed during certain times on Riverfire day.
 You can find out about all of the river restrictions at brisbanefestival.com.au.
 Be sure to check this out if you’re hoping to watch the event from your own boat.
 Please note that the CityCat and CityFerry services do experience some disruption, so be sure to check ferry times before you travel.

-Despite some ferry service disruption around the time of Riverfire, Translink does offer some awesome additional services to cater for the volume of people heading into the city.
-There will be extra buses, trains and ferries in the lead up to the event.
+Despite some ferry service disruption around the time of Riverfire, Translink offers some awesome additional services to cater to the number of people heading into the city.
+There will be extra buses, trains and ferries in the lead-up to the event.
 There will even be special shuttle services from Eight Mile Plains, Carindale and Chermside.
 Visit jp.translink.com.au to plan your journey.

-The Riverfire fireworks display is set to an awesome soundtrack that serves to elevate the experience to new heights, with catchy tunes, synchronised elements and interesting new meaning to the spectacular sights on display.
+The Riverfire fireworks display is set to an awesome soundtrack that elevates the experience to new heights, with catchy tunes, synchronised elements and interesting new meaning to the spectacular sights on display.
 To get the most out of this experience, be sure to tune in to the Riverfire soundtrack, which is broadcast on Triple M at 104.5.
-Some areas of South Bank and Brisbane will also have audio being played over loud speakers for everyone to enjoy.
+Some South Bank and Brisbane areas will also have audio being played over loudspeakers for everyone to enjoy.

 Sunsuper Riverfire will also be broadcast live on television on Channel 9.
-This is a great option if you wish to see the display along with the music, from the comfort of your own home.
+This is a great option if you wish to see the display and music from the comfort of your own home.
 It is also a great introduction to Riverfire for little kids, who may not cope so well with the crowds and noise of being at the event in person.
-The broadcast will begin at 6.30pm.
+The broadcast will begin at 6.30 pm.